AllTwinkleStars/BankPortal_NodeExpress/tasks.md

 @app-post-transfer-route-redirect Still in `app.js` and in the function body of the post route, render the `transfer` view and pass an object with the following key value pair:

-* `message: “Transfer Completed”`
+- `message: “Transfer Completed”`

 ## 3.10 - Add Payment Feature

 @app-payment-feature The payment feature of the application is similar to the transfer feature.
 Add this new feature using this general outline of the steps:

-* Near your existing routes in `app.js` create post and get routed with a URL path of `/payment`.
+- Near your existing routes in `app.js` create post and get routed with a URL path of `/payment`.
 The get route should render the `payment` view.
-* In the body of the post route function subtract `req.body.amount` from `accounts[‘credit’].balance` and add it to `accounts[‘credit’].available` (remember to use `parseInt()` when adding).
+- In the body of the post route function subtract `req.body.amount` from `accounts[‘credit’].balance` and add it to `accounts[‘credit’].available` (remember to use `parseInt()` when adding).
-* Convert the javascript object to JSON and write it to a file.
+- Convert the javascript object to JSON and write it to a file.
-* In the body of the post route function render the `payment` view and pass an object with the following key value pair, `message: “Payment Successful”`
+- In the body of the post route function render the `payment` view and pass an object with the following key value pair, `message: “Payment Successful”`

+# Module 04 - Creating a Data Access Library

+## 4.1 - Create a library file

+@data-js-create-file Create a new file called `data.js` in the root of the `src/` directory.

+## 4.2 - Require Built-in Libraries

+@data-js-require-built-ins In `data.js` require the built-in library `fs` and store a reference to it in a `const` called `fs`.
+Next, require the built-in library `path` and store a reference to it in a `const` called `path`.

+## 4.3 - Transition Account Data to Data Library

+@data-js-transition-const-accounts In `app.js` locate the lines that are responsible for reading and parsing JSON from the `src/json/accounts.json` file.
+Cut and paste them to the new `data.js` file below the require statements.

+## 4.4 - Transition User Data to Data Library

+@data-js-transition-const-users In `app.js` locate the lines that are responsible for reading and parsing JSON from the `src/json/users.json` file.
+Cut and paste them to the new `data.js` file below the `accounts` const.

+## 4.5 - Write JSON Function

+@data-js-write-json-function In `data.js` below the account and user data lines create a function called `writeJSON`. **Hint: It is best to use ES6 arrow style function (=>).**

+## 4.6 - Write JSON Function Body

+@data-js-write-json-function-body In `app.js` locate the lines in the `transfer` post route function body that are responsible for writing JSON data to a file. **Hint: there are two lines.** Copy these lines to the body of the `writeJSON` function in the `data.js` file.

+## 4.7 - Export Data and Function

+@data-js-export-data In `data.js` use `module.exports` to export an object containing the constants `accounts`, `users`, and the `writeJSON` function.

+## 4.8 - Require Data Library

+@app-js-require-data-js Back In `app.js` require `data.js` and at the same time use object destructing to create three constants for `accounts`, `users`, and `writeJSON`.

+## 4.9 - Function Call Transfer

+@app-js-call-write-json-transfer In `app.js` locate the lines in the `transfer` post route function body that are responsible for writing JSON data to a file and replace them with a call to the `writeJSON()` function.

+## 4.10 - Function Call Payments

+@app-js-call-write-json-payments In `app.js` locate the lines in the `payment` post route function body that are responsible for writing JSON data to a file and replace them with a call to the `writeJSON()` function.

+# Module 05 - Using the Express Router

+## 5.1 - Create a library file

+@data-js-create-file Create a new file called `data.js` in the root of the `src/` directory.

+## 5.2 -

+@data-js-require-built-ins In `data.js` require the built-in library `fs` and store a reference to it in a `const` called `fs`.
+Next, require the built-in library `path` and store a reference to it in a `const` called `path`.

+## 5.3 -

+@data-js-transition-const-accounts In `app.js` locate the lines that are responsible for reading and parsing JSON from the `src/json/accounts.json` file.
+Cut and paste them to the new `data.js` file below the require statements.

+## 5.4 -

+@data-js-transition-const-users In `app.js` locate the lines that are responsible for reading and parsing JSON from the `src/json/users.json` file.
+Cut and paste them to the new `data.js` file below the `accounts` const.

+## 5.5 -

+@data-js-write-json-function In `data.js` below the account and user data lines create a function called `writeJSON`. **Hint: It is best to use ES6 arrow style function (=>).**

+## 5.6 -

+@data-js-write-json-function-body In `app.js` locate the lines in the `transfer` post route function body that are responsible for writing JSON data to a file. **Hint: there are two lines.** Copy these lines to the body of the `writeJSON` function in the `data.js` file.

+## 5.7 -

+@data-js-export-data In `data.js` use `module.exports` to export an object containing the constants `accounts`, `users`, and the `writeJSON` function.

+## 5.8 -

+@app-js-require-data-js Back In `app.js` require `data.js` and at the same time use object destructing to create three constants for `accounts`, `users`, and `writeJSON`.

+## 5.9 -

+@app-js-call-write-json-transfer In `app.js` locate the lines in the `transfer` post route function body that are responsible for writing JSON data to a file and replace them with a call to the `writeJSON()` function.

+## 5.10 -

+@app-js-call-write-json-payments In `app.js` locate the lines in the `payment` post route function body that are responsible for writing JSON data to a file and replace them with a call to the `writeJSON()` function.